muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/lightjasonagentspeak.md

 There are two kinds of variables
 * Regular variables start with an **upper-case** letter
-* Variables prefixed with an underscore "`_`" are a _garbage bin_, than can be used if the content of the variable is not of interest but a variable has to be provided.
+* The _garbage bin_ variable `_` can be used as a substitute in cases where the content of the variable is not of interest but a variable has to be provided.

 #### Example